|Click OK to download our free software while browsing the site.|

 A player's hand now consists of their highest ranking five cards, using three of the five community cards and two of their hole cards.
 After a final round of betting, the showdown determines who wins the pot!

 If you play Omaha High as a cash game, you must buy-in a minimum amount of chips when sitting down at your chosen table.
-The minimum buy-in for Pot-Limit games of £0.25/£0.50 or lower is equal to twenty times the lower bet limit of the game.
+The minimum buy-in varies from table to table, but it normally starts at twenty times the big blind.
 For example, on a £0.25/£0.50 table the minimum buy-in would be £10.

 Omaha High uses a disc called a Dealer Button to indicate where the cards are to be dealt.
 Prior to the deal, the two players to the left of the dealer button place live bets called the Small Blind and the Big Blind.
 It is called a blind because players must pay this amount before seeing their cards.
 It is a live bet because it counts as a part of any further bets in the first betting round.